 Parties who are involved in a child custody case, divorce or miscellaneous custodial petition in Providence and Kent County Family Courts typically agree to share joint custody over their minor children.
 Some of these agreements are driven by a desire by both parents to co-parent their children.
 Many of these agreements are because both parties come to a realization that there is no other feasible option since there is a high likelihood that the judge will award to the parties joint custody of the child if the parties cannot agree.

-Child custody: sole custody increasingly rare
+Child custody in RI: sole custody increasingly rare

-Sole custody has really become a relic of the past and should only be implemented in the most extreme circumstances in my opinion.
+Sole custody has really become a relic of the past.
+It should only be implemented in the most extreme circumstances in my opinion.
 Both a father and mother should be involved in decisions concerning their child except under extreme circumstances.
 Judges in Rhode Island (RI) are awarding joint legal custody of a minor child to a vast majority of parents in Rhode Island divorce, child custody and family law cases.
 Sole custody is usually only awarded after a full trial or testimonial hearing on the merits and in the most extreme factual circumstances.

 When may sole Custody be warranted in Providence Family Court?

-- Severe mental health problems of one parent
+- Severe mental health problems of one parent rendering the parent incapable of making sound custodial decisions

 - Little to no relationship between the parent and child.